Learning center

 Overview to the New Jersey Early Intervention System (NJEIS)

-CASA volunteers are invited to join us on ZOOM on Wednesday, September 10 from 6-7:30pm for an online training on Overview to the New Jersey Early Intervention System (NJEIS) presented by Karen Loaiza, Family Support Coordinator Family Link-REIC.
+CASA volunteers are invited to join us on ZOOM on Wednesday, September 10 from 6-7:30pm for an online training that will provide an Overview to the New Jersey Early Intervention System (NJEIS) presented by Karen Loaiza, Family Support Coordinator Family Link-REIC.

 Volunteers will learn: